 Improving education and awareness about food nutrition in our region

-PECT is working in partnership with Everyone Health to support infant and primary schools in the region to adopt a positive approach towards healthy eating and nutrition.
+PECT is working in partnership with Everyone Health to support schools across Cambridgeshire and Peterborough to adopt a positive approach towards healthy eating and nutrition.

-Working as part of a wider ‘Healthy Schools’ programme, PECT aims to create environments that support children and their families to improve their well-being, as well as understanding the importance of adopting healthy behaviours.
+Working as part of a wider ‘Healthy Schools’ programme, PECT aims to create environments that support children and their families to improve their well-being, as well as understanding the importance of healthy food and nutrition.

 We offer training, lesson plans and resources for teachers to build their awareness and confidence in food education, plus opportunities for students to learn more about and take part in workshops to discover how our food affects us, how it is grown, where it comes from and a variety of different cooking methods.
 We also offer parental engagement sessions too.